Skip to main content

 Factors That Influence How Long Percocet® Stays in Your Body

-• Age – older adults metabolize opioids more slowly
+• Age (older adults may metabolize opioids more slowly)

-• Liver health – oxycodone is processed by the liver
+• Liver health (oxycodone is metabolized primarily by the liver)

 • Kidney function